csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

 #.
 What is the return type of the operation `12.4 \* 3`?
     <details><summary>Solution</summary>`double`</details>

 #.
 Write an explicit conversion from a `double` variable `myDoubleVar` to an `int` variable called `myIntVar`.
-You don't need to re-declare those variables.
+You do not need to re-declare those variables.
 Assuming `myDoubleVar`'s value is 5.89, what value would be stored in `myIntVar`?
     <details><summary>Solution</summary>`myIntVar = (int)myDoubleVar;`,  the value stored in `myIntVar` would be 5.</details>

 #.
 Write a statement that performs an implicit conversion between two different numeric datatypes.